Francesco149/sniffas/README.md

-logs love live all stars (SIFAS) HTTP traffic through a stub library
+logs love live all stars (SIFAS) HTTP traffic through a stub library.

 ![snifas logging requests](pic.png)

-architecture is ARM only, as the game only ships with ARM binaries
+architecture is arm32 only

+also logs
+* files being hashed by libjackpot

 this is updated as of 2019-10-19. any update that changes the native binary will require me to update it, so be patient if it breaks, or read my